In this post, I will show you what to expect from the newly updated ISO 27001: 2022.

 - Operational capabilities (governance, asset management, etc.)

-- Security domains (governance and ecosystem, protection, defense, resilience)
+- Security domains (governance and ecosystem, protection, defence, resilience)

 Other changes include the removal of terms such as ‘Control Objectives’ and ‘Code of Practice.’